Ahrefs Domain Rating (DR) vs Moz Domain Authority (DA): Whats the Difference?

 So Which is Better: Ahrefs DR or Moz DA?

-- Picking guest post targets: I check both Domain Rating (DR) and Domain Authority (DA)
+- Picking guest post targets: I check both DR and DA

 - Tracking link building: I focus on DR

-- Reporting long-term growth: I highlight DA along with traffic and rankings
+- Reporting long-term growth: I pair DA with traffic and rankings

 Final Guidance on Using DR and DA the Smart Way